You Are Children of Light

 For Freedom the Anointed Has Set Us Free

-A letter from Paul to either the Roman province of Galatia or to an ethnic group of Celtic people in central Anatolia, written c.
-48 C.E.
+A letter from Paul to either the Roman province of Galatia or to an ethnic group of Celtic people in central Anatolia, written 50 C.E..

 and all the brothers who are with me, to the assemblies of Galatia:

-I marvel that you are so quickly deserting him who called you in the grace of the Anointed to a different “good news”,
+Although, I marvel that you are so quickly deserting the grace of the Anointed to a different “good news”,

 but there isn’t another “good news.”
-Only there are some who trouble you and want to pervert the Good News of the Anointed.
+Only there are some who trouble you and want to distort the Good News of Kingdom

-As we have said before, so I now say again: if any man preaches to you any “good news” other than that which you received, let him be cursed.
+As we have said before, so I now say again: if any man or angel preaches to you any “good news” other than that which you received, woe to him.

-For am I now seeking the favor of men, or of God?
-Or am I striving to please men?
-For if I were still pleasing men, I wouldn’t be a slave of the Anointed.
+Am I striving to satisfy the whims of men?
+For if I were, I wouldn’t be a slave of the Anointed.

 Revealed, Not Taught

-I advanced in Judaism beyond many of my own age among my countrymen, being more exceedingly zealous for the traditions of my fathers.
+I advanced in my study of the law beyond many of my own age among my countrymen, being more exceedingly zealous for the traditions of my fathers.

-to reveal his Child in me, that I might preach him among the nations, I didn’t immediately confer with flesh and blood,
+to reveal his Child within me, that I might preach Him among the nations.
+I didn’t immediately confer with my family,

 The Right Hand of Fellowship

-But from those who were reputed to be important—whatever they were, it makes no difference to me; God doesn’t show partiality to man—they, I say, who were respected imparted nothing to me,
+But from those who were reputed to be important—whoever they were, it makes no difference to me; God doesn’t show partiality to man—they, I say, who were respected imparted nothing to me,

 but to the contrary, when they saw that I had been entrusted with the Good News for the uncircumcised, even as Pebble with the Good News for the circumcised—